bhumikaambalge-boop/bhumikaambalge-boop/README.md

-# Hi there 👋, I'm Bhashika Jindal
+# Hi there 👋, I'm Bhumika Ambalge

 Welcome to my GitHub profile!